Pomax/react-formbuilder/README.md

   multiplicity: number (optional) marking this field as a "there can be more than one of these", with automatic (+)/(-) controls (currently only works with "text" fields).
 The number provided specifies the default number of fields to show when the form is bootstrapped,
   removeLabel: string (optional) for the "remove" button next to a multiples field,
-  addLabel: string (optional) for the "add" button next to a multiples field }
+  addLabel: string (optional) for the "add" button next to a multiples field

+  prompt: string (optional) for the "pick a file from your computer" image button
+  reprompt: string (optional) for the "pick a different file from your computer" image button, after initial image selection }
 ```